Tom Cavanagh: Television performances

 From 2014 to 2021, Cavanagh was a series regular on The CW's live-action television series The Flash, portraying Harrison Wells; most notably Eobard Thawne / Reverse-Flash impersonating the Earth-1 version in conjunction with several different doppelgängers, such as Earth-2's Harry, Earth-19 writer H. R., Earth-221 detective Sherloque, and explorer Nash (also known as Pariah).
-He was a regular cast member for seven seasons, and made guest appearances in the final two seasons.
+He was a regular cast member for the first seven seasons, and made guest appearances in the final two.
 In 2023, Cavanagh began hosting the game show Hey Yahoo!.

 Film performances

 Cavanagh starred in the 2002 film Bang Bang You're Dead.
 Prior to Ed, Cavanagh's film appearances were mainly in supporting roles.
 After that series ended, he had his first starring role as an escaped convict in the thriller Heart of the Storm.
 In 2005, he starred in the romantic comedy Alchemy, opposite Sarah Chalke; in 2006, he appeared in another romantic comedy, Gray Matters.

 In 2006, Cavanagh began filming Breakfast with Scot, in which he plays a gay retired hockey player who becomes an adoptive father to a young boy.
 The film, released in 2007, drew attention as the first gay-themed film ever to win approval from a major league sports franchise to use its real name and logo; Cavanagh's character formerly played for the Toronto Maple Leafs.
 In 2007, he starred in the second installment of the direct-to-DVD Raw Feed horror film series from Warner Home Video, Sublime.
 In 2008, Cavanagh starred in the Crime/Drama The Capture of the Green River Killer.
 He also starred as Ranger Smith in the feature film Yogi Bear (2010).